-Join David Rivers for an in-depth discussion in this video Creating a project from PowerPoint, part of Up and Running with Articulate Storyline.
+Join David Rivers for an in-depth discussion in this video Creating a project from PowerPoint, part of Learning Articulate Storyline.

 Before programs like Articulate Storyline came along, PowerPoint was a fan favorite for most training and development folks.
 It was useful in a live instructor-led training scenario, but you could also create kiosk-type presentations that would be self-running or even have some level of interactivity, but it was very limited.
 The fact is, you may have many presentations based on a number of learning projects in the past and the good news is, you can use those here in Storyline.
 In fact, you can begin your brand new project using an existing PowerPoint presentation.